 The History Behind Halloween

 Halloween has always been one of my favorite holidays.
 No, we don’t get the day off work or school schedules, but we do get to celebrate and fully enjoy all the fun that comes from this unique day in late October.
-I was curious how this holiday came into being, so I did some research on the history behind Halloween.
+I was curious how this holiday came into being, so I researched the history behind Halloween.

-We lived in Farmington, UT for about 10 years and created a tradition many of our old friends still remind us of.
-I had a recipe for donuts made using potatoes and we called them Spudnuts.
-At the time, there was actually a company that made a product with the same name.
-As I remember, they had kids go door to door around Halloween selling them.
+We lived in Farmington, UT, for about ten years and created a tradition many of our old friends still remind us of.
+I had a recipe for donuts made using potatoes, and we called them Spudnuts.
+At the time, a company made a product with the same name.
+As I remember, they had kids go door to door around Halloween, selling them.

-I remember coming home from work early and starting a batch so we could have them ready once the sun went down.
+I remember coming home from work early and starting a batch to prepare them once the sun went down.
 We spread the word throughout the neighborhood that the Loosli’s were having their annual Halloween Spudnut and Apple Cider get-together.
-We’d tell the people to have their kids wrap up trick-or-treating, put them to bed, and come over for some treats and conversation.
+We’d tell the people to have their kids wrap up trick-or-treating, put them to bed, and come over for treats and conversation.

-Over the years those annual get-togethers built up to where we had close to 100 special friends come.
+Over the years, those annual get-togethers built up to the point where close to 100 special friends came.
 We even had people who had moved to a new neighborhood call to see if they could come over.
-Life is filled with special memories like this, and I cherish everyone.
+Life is filled with special memories like this, and I cherish every one.

-From my reading, I see a number of different ideas about how Halloween got its start and some of the unique aspects that have developed over the years.
+From my reading, I see several different ideas about how Halloween started and some of the unique aspects that have developed over the years.

 In case you missed this post, How to Make Vintage Glazed Doughnuts